clemgris/ISIR_internship_ToM/experimental_setup_meta/README.md

     experiments.ipynb

-We tried the robustness of both methods using useen learner type (out of the Bayesian belief's support and out of the training set) as we tested the adaptability of the teacher opposed to a changeable learner.
+We tried the robustness of both methods using useen learner type (out of the Bayesian belief's support and out of the training set) and we tested the adaptability of the teacher opposed to a changeable learner.
 This notebook also includes the evaluation of the different teachers.